fizzle77/JAFDTC/README.md

 ## Uninstalling

+The settings dialog in the JAFDTC program allows you to remove the DCS Lua support.
+The support can also be removed by hand by,

+1. Delete the `Scripts\JAFDTC` directory from your DCS installation in `Saved Games`
+2. Delete the `Scripts\Hooks\JAFDTCStatusMsgHook.lua` file from your DCS installation in `Saved Games`
+3. Delete the `Scripts\Hooks\JAFDTCWyptCaptureHook.lua` file from your DCS installation in `Saved Games`
+4. Edit the `Scripts\Export.lua` file with a text editor like `Notepad` and remove the line that starts with "`local JAFDTClfs=require('lfs');`"

-You can remove JAFDTC using the Add/Remove Programs function in Windows.
+You can remove JAFDTC itself using the Add/Remove Programs function in Windows.

-TODO: uninstall DCS Lua support instructions here...

 ## Quick Overview